 One way to do this would be to take a video tour of your house and then keep that video in a safe, fire-proof place.

-If you or somebody else were injured in the fire you should keep all medical records.
+If you or somebody else were injured in the fire, keep all medical records.

-Other things you should records for include the damage sustained in the fire as well as all correspondence with your insurance company.
+You should also keep records of the damage sustained in the fire as well as all correspondence with your insurance company.

 Rule #4 – Don’t just take no for an answer